iitmcvg/eye-gaze/README.md

 # eye-gaze
 ## Repo for Eye Gaze Detection and Tracking

-We have implemented an Eye Gaze tracking system using a series of algorithms.
+We have implemented an Eye Gaze tracking system ( currently in Beta version ) using a series of algorithms.
 It computes the following :

 * Pupil detection